DogeTheBeast/College_notes/PHY 157/Electromagnetic Wave/Thermal Radiation.md

 ![[Thermal Radiation.png]]

-The area underneath the graph gives the
+The area underneath the graph gives the total power emitted by the body.
+This can be used to calculate the amount of power released for a specific wavelength.
+As the temperature increases, the peak of the grap

 ---
 Read also -